codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Examine-Digital-Certificates-939d.md

-Open a Chrome browser and go to gmail.com.
+Open a Chrome browser and goto gmail.com.
 Note that the url starts with https.
 This means that this is a secure communication.

 Notice also the lock by the url.